HUST-IOF/Efficient-DVS/README.md

 This codes allows provides testing codes, example samples and trained models for evaluation It also provides implemented design in the form of vivado IP for hardware evaluation.
-The training codes and hardware design codes will be provided later once the article is published.
+The complete dataset, training codes and hardware design codes will be provided later once the article is published.